obinnadyke/fobrain/README.md

 4. Configure your database connection in the `config.php` file.

 5. Launch the application in your preferred server environment (e.g., Apache, Nginx).
+Enter root address in browser, it will automatically prompt for installation.
+Follow the installation steps.

+6. After successful installation, login as admin.

 ### Installation Notes